Steve Cohen (businessman): Legacy and awards

-In popular culture

-Cohen loosely inspired the character Bobby Axelrod, played by Damian Lewis, on the Showtime series Billions.
-He was portrayed by Vincent D'Onofrio in the 2023 film Dumb Money, a biographical drama covering the GameStop short squeeze.

 Personal life

 Cohen has been married twice.
 In 1979, he married Patricia Finke, a New York native from a working-class background who grew up in the Washington Heights, Manhattan neighborhood of New York City.
 They divorced in 1990 and have two children together.

 In 1991, through a dating service, Cohen met Alexandra "Alex" Garcia, a single mother of Puerto Rican descent.
-Alex had grown up in Washington Heights, moving there from her original home in the projects of Harlem. '“She'd always wanted to marry a millionaire,” a friend told BusinessWeek, though she also saw Steve's other charms.
-She thought he was the funniest person she'd ever met.'
-Alex, a longtime Mets fan, has taken an active role in the Mets since Steve purchased the team, and is listed as an owner along with Steve.
-She currently serves as the president of the Amazin’ Mets Foundation, the team's associated charity.
-They have five children together (which includes one from her previous marriage).
+Garcia had also grown up in Washington Heights, moving there from her original home in the projects of Harlem.
+"She'd always wanted to marry a millionaire," a friend told BusinessWeek.
+She told reporters at New York Magazine that she thought Cohen was "the funniest person she'd ever met."
+Garcia, a longtime Mets fan, has taken an active role in the Mets since Cohen purchased the team, and is listed as an owner along with Cohen.

+Garcia serves as the president of the Amazin' Mets Foundation, the team's associated charity.
+They have had four children together.

+Cohen loosely inspired the character Bobby Axelrod, played by Damian Lewis, on the Showtime series Billions.
+He was portrayed by Vincent D'Onofrio in the 2023 film Dumb Money, a biographical comedy-drama covering the GameStop short squeeze.
 In 1998, Cohen purchased a 35000 sqft home on 14 acre in Greenwich, Connecticut.
+In 2021, Cohen purchased a 31,000-square-foot mansion in Palm Beach County, west of Delray Beach.